Across The Top – Broome to Airlie Beach

 Day 4.
 Julia Creek to Lawn Hill

 We have a big day ahead today as the roads start to deteriorate and we start to see some small river crossings.
-We continue northwest to our refuel point at the Burke and Wills Roadhouse.
+Continuing northwest to our refuel point at the Burke and Wills Roadhouse.
 Named after the ill-fated explorers.
 Burgers all round at the roadhouse.
 It’s our last chance for a while.
 As we continue west we follow the old Cobb and Co route to Gregory Downs then as we ride into the afternoon sun we get to Adels Grove and the Lawn Hill National Park.

 Day 5.
 Lawn Hill to Kingfisher Camp

 A late breakfast is served today.
 There’s time for a swim or a sleep in before breakfast.
 We head off mid morning for an amazing ride and our first taste of real river crossings.
 Some quite deep so we might have to do a few carries.
 We cross a dozen or so water crossings before reaching our overnight camp at Kingfisher Camp.
 There is heaps of time in the afternoon for a fish in the Nicholson River.

 Day 6.
 Kingfisher Camp to Surprise Creek